nuclear-multimessenger-astronomy/nmma/doc/installation.md

 $ python setup.py install
 ```

+> [!NOTE]
-NOTE: there is an issue pip installing `pyfftw` on arm64 Mac systems; see the dedicated section below for a solution.
+>  There is an issue pip installing `pyfftw` on arm64 Mac systems; see the dedicated section below for a solution.
 If any package appeared to have an issue installing, you can first check by attempting to install it again using pip:

 * $ pip install importlib_resources